-- As the largest historic county in this country, Yorkshire has many important historic parks and gardens - click here for list on Parks & Gardens database.
+- As the largest historic county in this country, Yorkshire has at least 450 important historic parks and gardens.
+Click here for current list Historic parks and gardens in Yorkshire

 - We have 9 Grade 1 and 23 Grade 2* landscapes on the English Heritage Register of Historic Parks and Gardens of Special Historic Interest in England.
 For details see our map of the YGT region.
 For more information on the Register, see the article on the Parks and Gardens database.